 We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the statements of operations, changes in shareholders' equity and comprehensive income, and cash flows are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the statements of operations, changes in shareholders' equity and comprehensive income, and cash flows.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the statements of operations, changes in shareholders' equity and comprehensive income, and cash flows.
-We believe that our audit of the statements of income, changes in shareholders' equity and comprehensive income, and cash flows are flows.
-We believe that our audit of the statements of income, changes in shareholders' equity and comprehensive income, and cash flows are areasonable basis for our opinion.
+We believe that our audit of the statements of income, changes in shareholders' equity and comprehensive income, and cash flows provides a reasonable basis for our opinion.